Matt-RJ/Multiple-Choice-Question-Component/README.md

 * Bugs:
   * Sometimes when resizing the window to < 600px wide, the background get misplaced in the vertical layout.
 This can be fixed by making any selection, forcing the element to re-render.
+* When randomizing options, there is a chance that all of the correct options will be the first option in each choice, leading to the question being 'solved' instantly.